MostAwesomeDude/brismu/3-Rel.md

 component bridi. `{de}` ranges over two different types here, one for each side of the disjoint union.

-A dual rule requires us to introduce `{je'u}` and `{je'unai}` for the true and false bridi.
-Again, there is no satisfactory community convention for this situation.
-The pattern should be obvious, though; this rule is part of proofs by contradiction.
+This rule is part of proofs by contradiction.
 Since a disjoint union can't be in two states at once, if we have existential witnesses which see it in both states, then we can conclude falsity.

     ro da poi ke'a broda jonai brode zo'u:

     da zulrdijro de .ije da pritrdijro de
     ------------------------------------- (ije-false) (bicat-case)
-                   je'unai

-Note: The experimental cmavo `{gai'o}` and `{cei'i}` might work for Booleans, but they don't really have a good record of being grokked, and they are not very related to existing words.
+                    gai'o

 ## Distributivity